drachentrix/Lord-of-the-Mysteries/README.md

 # Lord-of-the-Mysteries

-## This is a mod inspired by the novel "Lord of the Mysteries" by Cuttelfish.
-This implements just the power system of the Story.
+## This is a mod that has been inspired by the power system of the novel "Lord of the Mysteries" by Cuttlefish.
+### This will mostly adept and hold to the system but for most sequences or other stuff we will ned to work with placeholders

 # For the beginning it will probably only work in Singleplayer